clojure-emacs/clojure-ts-mode/README.md

 If the version packaged by your OS is out of date, you may see errors in the `*Messages*` buffer or your clojure buffers will not have any syntax highlighting.
 If this happens you should install the grammar manually with `M-x treesit-install-language-grammar <RET> clojure`.

-#### Manually
+#### Compile From Source

-The tree-sitter clojure shared library must be available to Emacs.
-If you have `git` and a C compiler (`cc`) available on your system's `PATH`, **then these steps should not be necessary**. clojure-ts-mode will install the grammar when you first open a Clojure file.

-If clojure-ts-mode fails to automatically install the grammar, you have the option to install it manually.

-The first way is to run `M-x treesit-install-language-grammar <RET> clojure` in Emacs.
-This is what clojure-ts-mode attempts to do when a suitable grammar is not found.

-If that fails, you can attempt to download and compile manually.
+If all else fails, you can attempt to download and compile manually.
 All you need is `git` and a C compiler (GCC works well).

 To start, clone [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure).